Roles we hire for

 • Understanding of streaming vs. batch processing tradeoffs

-Why hire your Data Engineer through RFS?
+Why hire your Data Engineer through Recruiting from Scratch?

 • Data engineering is a specialized search — we screen for hands-on pipeline and warehouse experience, not just SQL familiarity